MazinInaad/automationFramework/README.md

     - project tab
     - choose new in Project SDK section, select JDK and direct to your java/jdk folder
     - install plugins: gherkin, cucumber
+- Create a browser.properties file from the browser.properties.example file in the main folder.
 - Browse to the folder: **src/test/java/com/project**.
   This is the folder in which the project related Java files will be created.
 So your feature files, steps files, pages etc should be in this folder in their own respective subfolders.